msmaitran/msmaitran.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle:
 ---

 My name is Mai Tran.
-I am an Android Dev student at Lambda School.
+I am:

--
+- Currently a student at Lambda School studying Android Development.
 -

 ### my history

-I previously worked in the Accounting field as an Accounting Manager.
+I previously was an accounting manager for a software company.